kellykapsar/SeabirdVesselTraffic/README.md

 ## Usage

 This project is run using an automated workflow using the [Targets](https://books.ropensci.org/targets/) package.
 The Targets package is a Make-like tool that generates a workflow pipeline for a given analysis.
 Each step in the analysis is saved in the form of a `tar_target`.
 Behind the scenes, the package keeps track of the inputs and outputs of each `tar_target` and increases the speed and efficiency of data analysis by only rerunning targets when you make a change to an upstream portion of the script.

 So long as you have all the proper data inputs (see [Data section](#data) below), running the entire analysis requires only typing `tar_make()` into your R console.

+To view an interactive image of the workflow, check out [this diagram]("./images/tar_network.html") rendered using the command `tar_visnetwork`.

 ## Data